L. W. Boynton

-Lawrence William Boynton (August 12, 1877 – June 19, 1937) was an American football player, coach, collegiate track and field athlete, and lawyer.
-He served as the head coach at the University of Kansas in 1900, at Sewanee: The University of the South in 1902, and at Washington University in St. Louis from 1903 to 1904, compiling a career college football record of 17–18–4.
+Lawrence William Boynton (August 12, 1877 – June 19, 1937) was an American college football player, coach, track and field athlete, and lawyer.
+He served as the head football coach at the University of Kansas in 1900, at Sewanee: The University of the South in 1902, and at Washington University in St. Louis from 1903 to 1904, compiling a career college football coaching record of 17–18–4.

 Early life and college career

 Boynton was born in Whitney Point, New York on August 12, 1877 to George G. and Eliza Ann (née Boatman) Boynton where he also grew up.
 He attended Cornell University from 1897 to 1900, graduating with a degree in law.
 While at Cornell he played on the varsity football team as well as the varsity track & field team.
 Boynton lettered in track & field in 1899 and 1900 primarily competing in the hammer throw.
 He had the seventh best throw in the nation in 1900 with a distance of 44.9m in a meet in Philadelphia, Pennsylvania.